prebid/Prebid.js/exads/doc/README.md

 * Build the new version of the adapter and all modules needed: `gulp build --modules=consentManagement,exadsBidAdapter`
 * After that, you can use the prebidJS, merged with our module.
     * You can find it into:  `./build/dist/prebid.js`
 * Update our HTML examples in order to test the adapter.
-You can find them into `./exads/examples`
+You can find them in `./exads/examples`

 #### Lint and Unit tests
 * Note: lint checks the official prebidJS rules.